-"While he was still a long way off, his father saw him and felt compassion for him, and ran and embraced him and kissed him."
-Luke 15:20 servant, but he instead discovers his father eagerly waiting for his return.
+The older brother is angry to see his brother return after ruining the family's reputation.
+The lost son is hoping for mercy and a job as a servant, but he instead discovers his father eagerly waiting for his return.
 Running to the prodigal, the father embraces him, restores him as a son, and even throws a big party in celebration of his return.
 Instead of disgrace and rejection, the selfish son receives forgiveness and restoration.
 Jesus wants us to know He is likewise filled with grace, compassion and love towards the worst of sinners.